 The variant dispositions in CGLR follow the spirit of the CDNC ruleset, "TC-SC equivalence", which assigns all variant labels to the same applicant, while allocating the original applied label as well as only preferred SC label(s) and preferred TC label(s), generally no more than three labels, and blocks all other labels.

 The CGP also acknowledges that while some multiple preferred variant mappings may work for SLD they may overproduce allocatable labels in the root zone.
 The CGP worked together with J, K and the IP to design an ideal solution to set applicants' preferred labels allocatable as well as to limit the amount of allocatable variant labels to a reasonable number (for example, Five).

+Moreover, to minimize the risk of domain name abuse at the TLD level, the CGP defines the visual identical variants and the corresponding label disposition which do not exist in the CDNC or dotAsia SLD rules

 Create XML LGR for Chinese script LGR proposal

-Considering the fact that the coordination on repertoire, variant mappings and variant lable dispositions between CJK and IP is still in progress, the CGP work was carried out in a fast iteration model as indicated in the following figure:
+The CGP creates the CLGR in XML format following the RFC7940.
+Considering the fact that the coordination on repertoire, variant mappings and variant label dispositions between CJK and IP goes frequently, the CGP work has been carried out in a fast iteration model as indicated in the following figure:

 Figure 5: Iteration model of CGP work process